gerardpslowey/python_command_line_programmes/README.md

 - This is a shortcut command which is very handy to remember.

-- Otherwise to navigate to a folder within the directory you are in: e.g to go from      /home/user/Documents   to   /home/user/Documents/New (The 'New' folder is contained within 'Documents')
+B) To navigate to a folder within the directory you are in:
+    e.g to go from      /home/user/Documents   to   /home/user/Documents/New
+    (The 'New' folder is contained within 'Documents')